 Build Trust and Confidence

 Great communication doesn't happen instantly for all couples; it takes time and effort.
-When you take care to share your feelings regularly and listen to your partner without judgement, you'll both develop more confidence in each other's ability to be respectful of emotions.
+When you take care to share your feelings regularly and listen to your partner without judgment, you'll both develop more confidence in each other's ability to be respectful of emotions.
 "This is how you learn to trust your partner," says Lori.
 She adds, "As each of you experience confidence sharing something minor with the other, talking about the most difficult problems will not be so hard."
 After you've developed comfortable dialogue about the positives, you can practice sharing small concerns or fears.

 In any relationship, there are distractions or personal hurdles that interfere with everyday conversations.
 This dialogue is an important part of building your relationship, so you should try to create and encourage conversation whenever possible.